RustAudio/rodio/CONTRIBUTING.md

 how to approach a particular task or contribution, don't hesitate to reach out to the maintainers for guidance.

-# Maintainers
+# Guidelines for Maintainers
-Guidelines for maintainers (those with write access) of rodio.
-Note these are guidelines not rules.
+Guidelines for those with write access to rodio.
 Adhere to them as long as makes sense.
-This is a work in progress document, more might follow as we get to know what works.
+This is a work in progress, more might follow as we get to know what works.

 Please feel free to open an issue and discuss these if you have a suggestion.